sergeyuwt/deploy/serge/TSW-61922/README.md

 1. A Microsoft Azure account
     * to create a free Azure account, goto: [https://azure.microsoft.com/en-in/free/](https://azure.microsoft.com/en-in/free/)
-2. An activation code for Teradici Standard Agent
+2. A registration code for Teradici Standard Agent
-    * to obtain an activation code for Teradici Standard Agent, goto: [todo](todo)
+    * to obtain an registration code for Teradici Standard Agent, goto: [todo](todo)

 ### To deploy